New Jersey Property Tax Appeals Lawyer ● Bergen and Hudson Counties

 If you believe your property has been assessed a tax that is unreasonably high, turn to me, attorney Bart John Gelormino.
-From my two offices in Hackensack and North Bergen, I provide clients with tailored advice and representation that allows them to understand their rights.
+From my offices in Hackensack , I provide clients with tailored advice and representation that allows them to understand their rights.
 I take the time to review your entire property tax situation to ensure that moving forward with a property tax appeal is in your interest.

 For real estate advice you can understand and trust,

 I gather all important documentation that pertains to both the true market value standard and the common level range standard before determining how to move forward with your case.
 I work closely with my clients to put together information on recent property sales in their neighborhood for comparison, along with working with real estate appraisers to ascertain exactly how the property is valued.